Information for governors about Eco-Schools

 Air quality education programme

-Governors are encouraged to participate in the brand new air quality education offer.
+Governors are encouraged to participate in air quality education offer.
 This will be delivered through a tailored programme of activity to suit your school’s needs and links into the national curriculum.

 There will be opportunities to participate in activities inside and outside of the classroom; performing experiments and investigating local air pollution levels, as well as planning bespoke activities with students and teachers to campaign for healthy air and tackle air pollution.